9 Best Ways to Prevent Debit Card Fraud

 7. Marie Kondo Your Wallet

-Best known for helping regular folks declutter their homes, Marie Kondo’s organization tips work just as well for your wallet.
+Best known for helping families declutter their homes, Marie Kondo’s organization tips work just as well for your wallet.
 The PIN number you keep in one of those card pockets sparks more stress than joy.
 That should be the first thing to go.
 Next, cut down on the credit card.
 Only take with you what you need.
 That way, you’re only calling to freeze and reorder one card if your wallet gets stolen.

 8. Shred It